victorhalla/hasf/README.md

 - 100% recyclable material
 - Compliance with technical standards
 Light Concrete can be made of foam or expanded vermiculite in a 10:1 ratio.

-### Cork
-In addition to suberin, the chemical composition of cork gives it unique properties, which make it a strong and quite resistant material, despite its low density.
-Check out its main features below:
-- Flexibility and compressibility: in just one cubic centimeter of cork there are about 40 million watertight cells, composed of a gas mixture similar to air.
-These cells allow the part to be compressed without losing its flexibility and for it to recover well from its original shape when it is decompressed.
-- Impermeability: cork cells are coated with elements such as suberin and ceroids, which promote their resistance to liquids and gases.
-- Lightness: each cubic centimeter of the product weighs between 0.15 and 0.20 grams.
-- Resistance to various atmospheric conditions: its composition allows the material to maintain its physical and chemical characteristics even when exposed to variations in temperature and pressure.
-- Mold resistance: due to its impermeability, cork is also resistant to oxidation and rot.
-- Insulation: the product also acts as a thermal, vibrating and acoustic absorber, either in constructions or in the conservation of beverages.
-As a stopper, cork protects wine from contamination, oxidation and other effects from storage and transport.
-- Fire resistance: if exposed to fire, the material presents a slow combustion, which does not create flames, does not propagate fire and does not release toxic gases.
-- Ecological: represents a fully recyclable, biodegradable and renewable product.

 ## Portable
 The hive needs to be portable, allowing easy handling and transportation when necessary.